-Whoa!
-Cooking a whole leg of lamb in your instant pot is not only quick and easy but it’s also insanely delicious.
-This low carb keto meal comes together in under an hour!
-In partnership with The American Lamb Board.
+Cooking Leg of Lamb in an instant pot is not only easy, it’s also incredibly tender and flavorful.
+This Keto Easter dinner comes together in under an hour!

 - Salt and pepper